ValiMarin/PerformanceBonus-Calculator/README.md

 # Performance Bonus Calculator

-A React application designed for a **packing factory** to calculate the exact quantity of product that must be completed in order for an employee to earn a **performance bonus**.
-The factory has over **50 production lines**, and until now, each line operator manually calculated the bonus — a process that was slow and prone to errors.
-This tool simplifies the entire workflow and ensures fast, accurate results.
+This calculator was developed based on the production processes at Westfälischen Fleischwarenfabrik Stockmeyer GmbH and is used to calculate the production quantity required to reach the Prämie bonus.
+The factory has many Verpackum packing lines, where each line has a responsible employee who previously calculated the bonus manually.
+With this tool, employees can quickly, consistently and transparently calculate the required production quantity by simply entering the relevant data.

 ---